hpe-storage/scod/docs/csi_driver/deployment.md

 The following steps outline how to uninstall the CSI driver that has been deployed using the [Advanced Install](#advanced_install) above.

-!!! caution
-    Uninstalling the HPE CSI Driver while applications have volumes mounted through the CSI driver can lead to IO disruption or data loss.
-Exercise extreme care when uninstalling.

 Uninstall Worker node settings:

 ```text